HoldenC05/HoldenC05.github.io/ArchLinuxProject.md

 ### Problems
 - **Pacman not working**:
   - Error: Failed to synchronize all databases (unexpected error)
-  - Solution: Redid install and fixed itself.
+- Started with a clean install and it fixed our issue... i think i must have installed a package incorrectly
 - **DHCP Client**:
+  -
-  - Orginally used Netctl but did not have a DHCP client installed so switched to `systemd-networkd`.
+  Orginally used Netctl but did not have a DHCP client installed so switched to `systemd-networkd`.
+- Next time, I will choose a DHCP client
 - **LightDM not booting**:
+- It said that boot failed because I did not have a boot helper.
   - Solution: Use `Ctrl + Alt + F7` to boot into command line and install the helper.

   ### General Notes
   - `Ctrl +Alt +F7` goes to Typewriter mode which is not only faster when emulating but also can fix issues if you are having gui issues
-  - Would not want to use this for normal use as emulation is just too slow to be practical
+  - Would not want to use this VM for normal use as emulation is just too slow to be practical

 <!--
 - Using UTM